fai-kz/statrep/README.md

 NOTE: This config is copied both into shell and python scripts, so it is mandatory that there are no spaces around `=`.

+The following install scripts should be run on your working host, where you have `ansible` installed.

 ## Server